Momennxd/Q-A-Service/docs/api-reference.md

 ### Collections Controller

-Endpoints for creating, managing, and interacting with question collections.
+Endpoints for creating and managing question collections.

 #### Create Collection
 Creates a new question collection.